milosolutions/mlog/README.md

 # Description # {#description}

-MiloLog is the reference logger class for Milo projects.
+MLog is the reference logger class for Milo projects.

 # Usage # {#usage}
-MiloLog is intended to be used as a part of a main project.
+MLog is intended to be used as a part of a main project.
 It should be enough to add:

 ~~~
-include(milolog.pri)
+include(mlog.pri)
 ~~~

 in to the project \*.pro file.